-- They usually do not require a crane to move them reducing also your general condition cost.
+- They usually do not require a crane to move them, reducing your general condition cost.

-- Increase construction speed is obtained by allowing the vertical and horizontal parts of a building to be built concurrently.
+- Increased construction speed is obtained by allowing the vertical and horizontal parts of a building to be built concurrently.

 - It minimizes labor time and has a better productivity rate (these systems are designed for repetitive actions) and less labor is required to set up the forms.

 - Increased safety as the labor of setting and removing is less than traditional systems

 - It does not need additional supports to the formwork (it is supported by the walls just poured).

 - It can be used during almost all type of weather.

 - Normally, they provide an area for use as a scaffold.